-- 2. If you get no response from the local asylum office in a reasonable time and want an interview to be scheduled more promptly, contact the appropriate class counsel by email with an explanation of the procedural posture of the case so they can elevate the issue. - ii.
-If you are filing an affirmative I-589 that you believe USCIS should have jurisdiction over pursuant to the Settlement, include a reference to the Settlement in the cover letter and attach the Settlement Agreement and a copy of the signed Settlement Election Form.
+- ii.
+If you are filing an affirmative I-589 that you believe USCIS should have jurisdiction over pursuant to the Settlement or pursuant to the J.O.P. injunction, counsel should note the client's class membership(s) in the cover letter.
+If the client is a M.M.M./Ms. L/ Dora class member, attach the Settlement Agreement and a copy of the signed Settlement Election Form.
 Consider also enclosing a brightly colored paper that says "Attention Supervisor: I-589 Filed Affirmatively Pursuant to M.M.M./Ms. L/ Dora Settlement." - iii.
-If you filed an affirmative I-589 that is rejected for lack of jurisdiction by USCIS and you believe the rejection is improper under the Settlement, file a response with the local asylum office directly challenging the rejection under the Settlement and attach the Settlement Agreement and a copy of the signed Settlement Election Form. - If you get no response from the local asylum office in a reasonable time, contact the appropriate class counsel by email with an explanation of the procedural posture of the case so they can elevate the issue.30
+If you filed an affirmative I-589 that is rejected for lack of jurisdiction by USCIS and you believe the rejection is improper under the Settlement, file a response with the local asylum office directly challenging the rejection under the Settlement and attach the Settlement Agreement and a copy of the signed Settlement Election Form. - If you get no response from the local asylum office in a reasonable time, contact the appropriate class counsel by email with an explanation of the procedural posture of the case so they can elevate the issue.